+An important step on the road to learning Norwegian is learning those expressions that are truly unique to the language and culture.
 Expressions.
 We have them in every language, ones that are centuries old, new trends, cultural references, the lists are endless.
 But expressions in my mind are the ultimate goal towards mastery of a language.
-Expressions are the garnish to a meal, in fact they are more than that, they are the salt and pepper.
-They add flavour and depth.
-Without them language is bland.
-When it comes to … [Read more...]
+Expressions are the garnish to a meal, in fact they … [Read more...]

-Of all the many things there is to learn when you are new to a country expressions that don't quite translate are by far my favourite.
-Friluftsliv – literally free, air, life.
+Of all the many things there is to learn when you are new to a country expressions that don't quite translate are by far my favourite Such as friluftsliv – literally free, air, life.
 "Erm, how do you say that in English?"
 This was introduced to me quite early on in my Norwegian indoctrination process.
 I was told it is not a word, it is a lifestyle, a philiosophy, a cultural heritage.
-It is … [Read more...]
+It … [Read more...]